sudo-chawhan/Hungry-Tribe/README.md

 $ cd Hungry-Tribe
 ```

-* Edit input.txt to the desired inputs
+* Edit inputs.txt to the desired inputs
 ```
 inputs are in the form
 ----